G-Research/fsharp-formatting-conventions/README.md

         (convertVolumeImperialPint x)
 ```

 The same guidelines apply for lambda expressions as function arguments.
-If the body of a lambda expression, the body can have another line, indented by one scope
+If the body of a lambda expression, the body can have another line, indented by one scope.

 ```fsharp
 let printListWithOffset a list1 =